phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (to-php-array xs)
 ```
-Create a PHP Array from a sequential data structure
+Create a PHP Array from a sequential data structure.

 ## `tree-seq`